 This course focuses on the growth and development and health of the young adult through older adults and their families within the Whole Person Nursing Framework.
 The experience of individuals and families with acute and chronic responses to health are examined in the context of health promotion, illness, and health management.
 Concepts include immune response, oxygenation, cardiac perfusion, metabolism, and hematology.
 Application of competencies related to nursing assessment, diagnosing, planning, implementation, and evaluation take place in the clinical acute care setting and the community.
-Prerequisites: NSG 201, 206, 207/216, 209, 211, and 215; Human Growth & Development or Child Psychology; and Speech or Interpersonal Communications.
+Prerequisites: Successful completion of all 200-level Nursing courses; Human Growth & Development or Child Psychology; and Speech or Interpersonal Communications

-NSG 322: Maternal and Child Nursing (6 hours) This course applies the Whole Person Nursing Framework to the care of children, childbearing women, and their families.
+NSG 322: Maternal and Child Nursing (6 hours)

+The course applies the Whole Person Care Framework to the care of children, childbearing women, and their families.
 Emphasis is on the unique needs of these individuals and families along the health and developmental continuums.
-Students participate as a member of the interprofessional health team to promote, maintain, or restore health with common, acute and chronic health responses with the childbearing and childrearing experiences.
+Students participate as a member of the multi-disciplinary health team to promote, maintain, or restore health with common, acute, and chronic health alterations with the childbearing and childrearing experiences.
 The focus of clinical is the practice of these concepts in the acute care and community settings.
 Clinical also provides the opportunity to develop the professional nursing roles.
-Prerequisites: NSG 201, 206, 207/216, 209, 211, and 215; Human Growth & Development or Child Psychology; and Speech or Interpersonal Communications.
+Prerequisites: Successful completion of all 200-level Nursing courses; Human Growth & Development/Child Psychology; and Speech or Interpersonal Communications

-NSG 402: Advanced Nursing Concepts (5 hours) This course focuses on applying Whole Person Nursing to persons experiencing complex multisystem health problems.
+NSG 402: Advanced Nursing Concepts (5 hours)

+This course focuses on applying Whole Person Nursing to persons experiencing complex multisystem health problems.
 Pathophysiological concepts and principles related to complex, multisystem health problems are analyzed.
 Nursing care principles and standards related to high acuity situations are emphasized.
 Clinical experience occurs in the acute, subacute, home and community settings.
-Prerequisites: Successful completion of all of Nursing 300 courses; English comp II; Pathophysiology and completed the junior level standardized assessment exam.
+Prerequisites: Successful completion of all 300-level Nursing courses; English comp II; and Pathophysiology